Preparing for Greater Tax Transparency | Brunswick Group

 Reputational risk

 Effective tax positioning does not stop with reporting and goes well beyond compliance.
 It requires continued communications; transparent, data-driven reporting; and meaningful engagement with key stakeholders, including trade unions and NGOs.
-This is particularly relevant in Europe, where the EU has a solid tax- transparency framework that seeks to fight tax fraud, modernize value-added tax and re-level the playing field, openly tackling unfair tax competition beyond European borders.
-Transparency expectations are not limited to Europe but are being embedded in upcoming accounting standards withthe International Ethics Standards Board for Accountants’ (IESBA) revision of the code of ethics for professional accountants addressing tax planning and related services.
-Under the IESBA’s current draft, accountants should advise organizations “to provide full transparency about the tax planning arrangement to the relevant tax authorities.”
+This is particularly relevant in Europe, where the EU has a solid tax-transparency framework that seeks to fight tax fraud, modernize value-added tax and re-level the playing field, openly tackling unfair tax competition beyond European borders.
+Transparency expectations are not limited to Europe but have been embedded in accounting standards with the International Ethics Standards Board for Accountants’ (IESBA) latest revision of the code of ethics for professional accountants addressing tax planning and related services.
+The latest version of the IESBA document provides “an ethical framework in the public interest to guide professional accountants in making judgments and decisions when providing tax planning or related services.”

 Additional consequences for business

-Tax transparency is a key issue for environmental, social and governance (ESG) ratings agencies and companies are evaluated, among other things, on their corporate tax gap and revenue reporting transparency.
+Tax transparency is a key issue for environmental, social and governance (ESG) ratings agencies, and companies are evaluated on their corporate tax gap and revenue reporting transparency, among other things.
 Tax controversies may result in ESG rating downgrades linked to the risk of regulatory action and public scrutiny.
 Rating downgrades may lead to exclusion from ESG indices and passive funds, with impacts on the financial performance and liquidity of securities.
 Companies may also find that they come under shareholder pressure regarding tax disclosures, with several examples in recent years of annual general meeting resolutions proposed by NGOs with the support of several European institutional

 investors.

-ESG controversies can also lead to market capitalization losses, along with increases in funding costs.
-ESG funds, a growing segment of the investment management industry, are likely to cut ties to controversial stocks.
+ESG controversies, in addition, can lead to market capitalization losses, along with increases in funding costs.
+ESG funds, a growing segment of the investment management industry, are likely to cut ties with controversial stocks.

 Impact on executive remuneration

-According to a recent Deloitte study, half of executive remuneration plans in Europe include an ESG criterion.
+According to a recent Deloitte study, 42 of the top 100 European companies include an ESG metric in the executive remuneration frameworks.
+Almost half of executive remuneration plans in the Nordics include an ESG criterion – and this phenomenon could expand to other EU countries.
 As tax information is increasingly considered part of the “G” in ESG, the new rules and increased transparency will inevitably raise both investor and employee questions around the proportionality of such remuneration in light of income tax paid.

 Impact on competition